juliocsrf/laravel-datatables-pagination/README.md

 This command will create the example table (users) and will also populate it with 1000 records for testing.

 `php artisan migrate --seed`

+## Routes
+This project has only two routes:

+"/" - View with DataTables

+"/pagination" - Endpoint used by DataTables for get data;